Derek Sharp

 Derek "D#" Sharp is a Canadian multi-instrumentalist, songwriter, producer, engineer, and vocalist.
 He is best known as the lead singer and frontman of the Jim Kale-managed incarnation of The Guess Who from 2008 to 2024.

 Career

 Early career and collaborations

-Born in Thunder Bay, Ontario, Canada, Sharp has worked with a wide range of musicians, including Jeff Healey, Alannah Myles, Red Rider, Styx, Glenn Hughes (Deep Purple), Joe Lynn Turner (Rainbow), Alex Ligertwood (Santana), and Ellis Hall.
+Born in Thunder Bay, Ontario, Canada, Sharp has worked with a wide range of musicians, including Jeff Healey, Alannah Myles, Red Rider, Styx, Glenn Hughes (Deep Purple), Joe Lynn Turner (Rainbow), Alex Ligertwood (Santana), Ellis Hall, and Lawrence Gowan.

 He served as the musical director and producer for the Canadian Idol winner tours, featuring artists such as Kalan Porter, Carly Rae Jepsen, and Melissa O’Neil.
 Sharp has also performed and recorded with Canadian Music Hall of Fame legends Andy Kim and Bobby Curtola.

 Collaborations with Sass Jordan

 Sharp has had a longstanding musical partnership with his wife, Canadian rock vocalist Sass Jordan, whom he first met in 1995.
 He appears on Jordan's albums Get What You Give, From Dusk 'Til Dawn, Racine Revisited and Rebel Moon Blues.